OpenCTI-Platform/docs/docs/administration/users.md

 ![Organization admin promoting/demoting](assets/define_organization_admin.png)

 The "Organization admin" has restricted access to Settings.
 They can only manage the members of the organizations for which they have been promoted as "admins".

-## Warning

-A user without Max confidence level won't have the ability to create, delete or update any data in our platform.
-Please be sure that your users are always either assigned to group that have a confidence level defined or that have an override of this group confidence level.